JeremyBertelli/freeipa-cdp/Auto-TLS.md

 <img width="1905" height="954" alt="image" src="https://github.com/user-attachments/assets/e2b5f3f8-24ee-4b97-93d5-18582fd62590" />

-At this point, TLS is fully enabled, and all Cloudera services are secured using certificates issued by your FreeIPA CA.
+At this point, TLS is fully enabled, and all Cloudera services will be secured using certificates issued by your FreeIPA CA.